Pulmonary Consultation Service

 Pulmonary Procedure Rotation

-This rotation allows our fellows to increase their proficiency with bronchoscopic techniques that are becoming the cornerstone of a pulmonary specialist who performs bronchoscopy as part of their practice as attendings.
+This rotation allows our fellows to obtain proficiency with advanced bronchoscopic techniques that are becoming the cornerstone of a pulmonary specialist who performs bronchoscopy as part of their practice.

 Intensive Care Units